 Multi-Channel Integration

-Unfortunately, WooCommerce doesn’t support this at all whereas Shopify and BigCommerce allow you to sell across multiple channels like Facebook, Instagram and Amazon.
+WooCommerce, Shopify and BigCommerce allow you to sell across multiple channels like Amazon, eBay, Etsy and more.

 Overall, BigCommerce has the most built in marketing features allowing you to scale your business reliably with Shopify in a close second.